-- Increased supply of oxygen, proteins and nutrients - needed for healing
+- Increased supply of oxygen, proteins and nutrients - needed for complete repair

 When a cell is at rest, protein molecules and several other nutrient molecules cannot cross the membrane.

-As a result, healing is compromised and slow.
+As a result, cell repair is compromised and slow.

 Motor nerve stimulation - EMS

 Motor nerve stimulation is used to aid circulation, prevent muscle atrophy and re-condition muscles after injury or surgery.
-It is referred to as EMS - electrical muscle stimulation, or NMS - neuro muscular stimulation.
+It is referred to as EMS - electrical muscle stimulation, (sometimes NMS for neuromuscular stimulation).

 During periods of enforced inactivity (due to injury, illness or surgery), voluntary exercise is severely restricted.
 The dilemma is that there are many therapeutic benefits associated with regular exercise, without which healing can be slow or compromised and muscles can begin to waste or atrophy.

 The dilemma is resolved with the use of electrical stimulation of motor nerves or muscle.
 The electrical signal is surged and the electrodes are placed over motor nerves or direct to the muscle.